 - Have a few “practice runs”, go somewhere for very short periods of time to see if your child is going to be able to hold it.

 - Bring a portable and foldable potty seat like this one when you go out.
 It folds up and easily fits in your bag.

-- Take your child’s potty with you.
-Keep it in the car when he/she needs to go.
-Yes, that is my lovely daughter in the pic, in our car.
+- You can also just take your child’s potty with you.
 I kept the potty in the trunk of our SUV.
-When she had to go I just put her right on it.
+When my daughter had to go I just put her right on it.
 Eventually we started using the foldable potty seat, but when we first started, bringing her own potty with us everywhere, was the key to her success.
-Yes we felt a little silly, but you have to do whatever it takes.
-After all, if your child is successfully potty trained, and rarely having accidents, that’s huge!
-So who cares if you have to lug around a potty.
-No one said successful potty training is defined by the use of public restroom or toilets.
+Yes we felt a little silly, but it was worth the extra effort.